gpoell/qmul-rbh-gui/README.md

 33.    self.sig_state_command.emit(command)
 ```

-The State Machine has a slot decorator (line 41) that actively listens for string signals with the name "stateCommand" and uses the value to determine which processes to run in seperate threads (line 42, 58).
+The State Machine has a slot decorator (line 41) that actively listens for string signals with the name "stateCommand" and uses the value to determine which processes to run in separate threads (line 42, 58).
 In this scenario, the "connect" signal executes the Tactile Sensor connect method (line 60).

 <b>StateMachine.py</b>
 ```